 - Calling the parent immediately to pick up his/her child if necessary. - Reviewing and signing the Discipline Policy- Step Letter to Parents form.
-(CSB521- Discipline Policy and Step Letter) - Following-up on previous linkage to referral given. - Securing parent's signature and date "Accident/Incident Report." - Provide documentation on the child's progress which may include review of teacher's progress report, Positive Guidance Plan or any other behavioral monitoring tool. - Requesting assistance from Comprehensive Services Manager and informing Assistant Director as needed and Mental Health Clinician if child is receiving mental health services.
+(CSB521-Discipline Policy and Step Letter) - Following-up on previous linkage to referral given. - Securing parent's signature and date "Accident/Incident Report." - Provide documentation on the child's progress which may include review of teacher's progress report based on Education Manager observation and strategies provided in step 2, Positive Guidance Plan or any other behavioral monitoring tool. - Requesting additional assistance from Comprehensive Services Education Manager and informing Assistant Director as needed and Mental Health Clinician if child is receiving mental health services.